top of page

 1 Cute & Fun!

-When humans encounter something interesting, our brains produce dopamine.
-It stimulates our curiosity and leads us to motivation and focus.
-It builds seamless pathways towards learning.
-This is the most effective, productive, and effortless learning process.
+When humans come across something interesting, their brains produce dopamine.
+It inspires our curiosity and leads to motivation and focus.
+It creates seamless pathways to learning.
+This is the most efficient, productive, and effortless learning process.

-The Piano Fun method lets children use their hands and fingers, such as putting stickers in their music, before doing activities with tools, like writing with a pencil and crayons.
+The Piano Fun method encourages children to use their hands and fingers, such as adding stickers to their music, before engaging in tool-based activities such as writing with a pencil and crayons.

 3. They will want to practice on their own!